15. Unevaluated expressions (*)#

 ## }

-A call to substitute allows us to reveal the expression used to generate a function’s argument.
+A call to substitute reveals the expression passed as a function’s argument.

 test <- function(x) substitute(x)